PEXANE2/azure-docs.tr-tr/articles/defender-for-iot/references-work-with-defender-for-iot-cli-commands.md

 >`Would you like to supply devices and subnet masks you wish to include in the capture filter?
 [Y/N]:`

-`Y`Aşağıdaki sözdizimine göre cihaz, kanal, bağlantı noktası ve alt küme ekleyebileceğiniz bir nano dosya açmak için seçin:
+`Y`Aşağıdaki sözdizimine göre bir cihaz, kanal, bağlantı noktası ve alt küme ekleyebileceğiniz bir nano dosya açmak için seçin:

 | Öznitelik | Açıklama |
 |--|--|